tmaybe/us-open-data-action-plan-examples/README.md

-Selected Examples of Data Releases from the US Open Data Action Plan in CSV format
+CSV version of the "Selected Examples of Data Releases" spreadsheet in [the PDF describing the White House's Open Data Action Plan](http://m.whitehouse.gov/blog/2014/05/09/continued-progress-and-plans-open-government-data-0).